cirept/QA_Toolbox/docs/Install.md

 ## Tampermonkey UserScript Installation Instructions

 :new:<br>
 **If you have Tampermonkey installed, Tampermonkey will detect the script and will install it for you.
-Click the "Install" button and you have installed the toolbar.**
+Click the "Install" button and you have installed the toolbar.
+If you do not see this feature, please follow the steps below in order to install the toolbar.**
 <br>

 ### 1. Open the link below in a new tab.
 Copy all of the code.